VPNA09/Stackoverflow-NLP/readme.md

 -

 ### Feature Engineering
+- How did you transform or engineer your data?
+Why?

 ### Modeling
+- What are your metrics?
+- How did you optimize hyperparameters?
+- How did you select your model?

 ### Conclusions and Limitations
 - What were your findings?
 - What risks/limitations/assumptions affect these findings?
+- Summarize your statistical analysis, including:
+	- implementation
+	- evaluation
+	- inference

 ### Future Work
+- How can I build off what I have?
+	- Cloud commuting
+	- Different NLP techniques